 The Prado Museum houses one of the world’s largest art collections and is a must-see when in Madrid.
 Take your time to explore the famous collection of Spanish and European paintings.

-Dazzling works by Spanish masters such as Velásquez, Goya and El Greco, as well as Italian and Flemish icons such as Raphael, Rubens, Bruegel and Bosch, reside in the halls of the Museo Nacional del Prado.
-Madrid’s largest – and one of the world’s finest – art museums houses works from the 12th to the early 20th century, including a fine collection of Spanish Golden Age paintings.
+Madrid’s largest – and one of the world’s finest – art museums houses works from the 12th to the early 20th century.
+Including a fine collection of Spanish Golden Age paintings.
 The collection also includes antique sculptures, drawings, prints and photography.

-The precious works are housed in a beautiful 18th century neoclassical building designed by architect Juan de Villanueva, with an extension by Rafael Moneo added in 2007.
-The museum opened in 1819 and was founded by King Ferdinand VII, whose wife, Queen Maria Isabel de Braganza, was so enamored with the Louvre in Paris that she wanted a similar art collection in Spain.
+The museum opened in 1819 and was founded by King Ferdinand VII.
+His wife, Queen Maria Isabel de Braganza, was so enthusiastic about the Louvre in Paris that she wanted a similar art collection in Spain.

-The Prado Museum has a collection of over 7000 works, mainly by Spanish artists.
-Although only around 1500 are on display at the museum, it can be a daunting amount to survey in one day.
 You’ll never be quite finished with Prado, so expect to return again and again.
 However, the museum is simple and manageable enough for a one-day visit.
 Allow four to five hours if you want to see all the galleries at a brisk pace.
 You can also just focus on the main works – especially by the greatest Spanish artists.

 The enigmatic Velázquez

-The highlight is Las Meninas , depicting Princess Margarita as a child with her ladies-in-waiting (meninas) and other unnamed figures from the 17th-century Spanish court.
-Philip IV and Queen Mariana are seen in the background.
-Next to the easel, Velázquez himself is painting.
-He has placed himself on a par with royalty and thus as an equal.
 The question is, who is the artist painting?
 And who is looking at whom?
 Is it a picture of how a painting is created?
 What is certain, however, is that Velázquez’s mastery of light and colour is eminent in Las Meninas.

-See also the masterpiece La Rendición de Breda (The Surrender of Breda) – also known as Las Lanzas (The Lances), which depicts the surrender of the Dutch city of Breda in 1626 after a long siege.
-Other works by Velázquez include the enigmatic Las Hilanderas (Spinning Skulls) and fine royal portraits of.
-Felipe II, Felipe IV, Magarita (seen at Las Meninas) and Isabel de Francia.
+See also the masterpiece La Rendición de Breda (The Surrender of Breda) – also known as Las Lanzas (The Lances).
+The work depicts the surrender of the Dutch city of Breda in 1626 after a long siege.

 Goya’s horror paintings

 You’ll find over 100 works by Francisco de Goya at the Prado Museum.
 Goya was court painter to Carlos IV, but it is not the royal paintings for which he is best known.
-Most significant are El dos de mayo (May 2) and El tres de mayo (May 3), which depict the anti-French uprising of 1808.
-El dos de mayo shows a moment of victory for the Spanish civilians and El tres de mayo is a depiction of how Napoleon’s soldiers slaughtered hundreds of Spaniards in response.
+Most notable are El dos de mayo (May 2) and El tres de mayo (May 3), which depict the anti-French uprising of 1808.

 El Greco’s noble lord

-Greek-born Domenikos Theotokopoulos lived most of his life in Toledo, and his nickname – El Greco (the Greek) – refers to his origins.
-He is considered the Prado Museum’s best Spanish Renaissance painter, and Caballero de la mano en el pecho (Nobleman with his hand on his chest) is one of the world’s best-known portraits.
 El Greco portrays an unknown Christian man, whose noble origins are nevertheless evident in his clothes and elegant appearance.
-The raised hand and the sword show signs of honour and at the same time a promise to defend the word of God, and his gaze is interpreted by many as an expression that he wants to make a covenant with the viewer.
+The raised hand and sword show signs of honor.
+At the same time, it is a promise to defend God’s word.
+His gaze is interpreted by many as an expression that he wants to make a covenant with the viewer.

 A few Flemish and Italian highlights

 In the Prado Museum’s collection of non-Spanish works, don’t miss the well-known El Jardín de las Delicias (The Garden of Delights) by Dutch Hieronymus Bosch.
 The image is full of symbolism, for which several people have tried, in vain, to find unambiguous explanations.
-The beautiful, complex picture consists of three panels with three scenes – paradise, hell and life with all its pleasures, pleasures and sins.
-When the picture is closed, the creation story appears.

 Also interesting – and eerie – is Pieter Bruegel’s El triunfo de la Muerte (The Triumph of Death).
 Also visit Peter Paul Rubens’ Las tres Gracias (The Three Graces) and Raphael’s simple and beautiful portrait El Cardenal (The Cardinal).